“To success, and nothing less.” – Snoop Dogg

 So in part, this website is dedicated to her.
 We’ll cover life stuff, decorating stuff, travel stuff, cultural and historic stuff, food stuff, or just stuff that matters…things that inspire us.
 This is as much for my own – and your – inspiration.
 In honor of my past.
 And for our collective future.
 So if you’re reading this and you are inspired by anything we share here, then hello!
 And I’m glad that my grandma can continue to have an impact in some way.

-Do you have any topics you’d like to see us cover in the coming weeks?
+Do you have any topics you’d like to see us cover?

 Let us know in the comments if you have suggestions or thoughts about the site!